IsaiaScope/Iso_Obsidian_2.0/Firebase/Angular.md

+#### Install AngularFire and Firebase
 - https://github.com/angular/angularfire => official Angular and Firebase library
 - https://github.com/angular/angularfire/blob/master/docs/install-and-setup.md
 ---
-#### Install AngularFire and Firebase
-- during installation u have to login in to authenticate for db work
+- during installation in the prompt u have to login in to authenticate for db work
 ---